 What we heard.

-Through our conversations with the community, some key themes were highlighted:
+Through our initial conversations with the community, some key themes were highlighted:

 • Safe and connected routes